 The Lapidus or LapiplastyTM Procedure Can Have Dramatic, Positive Outcomes

 Dr. Thomas reports "The Lapidus or LapiplastyTM procedure has worked great in my patients in the past who were candidates for the surgery.
-However, only a small percentage of bunion patients I see require this more invasive fusion surgery, In order to achieve fusion and decrease risk for non-unions I prefer the Lapidus procedure with compression compared to the LapiplastyTM given less operating room time, hardware, and potential complications.
-This is different for each surgeon as I have colleagues who tell me their patients do well with the LapiplastyTM procedure."
+However, only a small percentage of bunion patients I see require this more invasive fusion surgery, In order to achieve fusion and decrease risk for non-unions I prefer a modified LapiplastyTM procedure with adjust compression screws given less operating room time, hardware, and potential complications.
+Getting the sesamoid bones reduced to positions 0-3 is critical in having a good long term outcomes and decreasing recurrence risk."

 Video of LapiplastyTM Procedure (courtesy of Treace Medical)